💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 Delegation ends where consequences begin.

-I’ve used AI to inform decisions — and I’ve used it to avoid making them.
+I’ve used AI to inform decisions — and to avoid making them.

 The difference showed up later.

-Any time I let AI finalize a decision I didn’t fully understand, cleanup followed.
+Whenever I let AI finalize something I didn’t fully understand, cleanup followed.

-Any time I kept myself as the decision-maker, outcomes were slower — and cleaner.
+Whenever I stayed the decision-maker, outcomes were slower — and cleaner.

 Now I treat AI like a junior analyst: